-Breakout YA author and vixen Libba Bray has followed up her smash hit, A Great and Terrible Beauty (Delacorte, 2003, 2005)(read an excerpt), with the second in the bestselling trilogy, Rebel Angels (Delacorte, 2005)(read an excerpt).
-She’s from Texas, lives in New York, and writes like a house afire.
-Let’s get to know her better!
+Breakout YA author Libba Bray followed up A Great and Terrible Beauty (Delacorte, 2003, 2005)(read an excerpt), with the second in the trilogy, Rebel Angels (Delacorte, 2005)(read an excerpt).
+She’s from Texas, and lives in New York.

 What were your earliest literary influences?